 46. Caño Cristales, Colombia

 The river is famous for being a purple-red color.
-It looks this way between May and November due to red algae that grows within it.
+It looks this way between May and November due to the red algae that grow within it.
 There are waterfalls throughout the river adding to the exquisite beauty.

 You can also swim inside of the river!
 However, please note visitors are only allowed to swim in Caño Cristales in designated swimming areas.

 47. Sicily, Italy

 Sicily is an island that sits right below Italy.
 It is known as being the island that the Italian “boot” is kicking.

 Aside from the gorgeous beaches and the amazing Mount Etna, I think one of the main highlights of Sicily is obviously the FOOD!
 Like the rest of Italy, Sicily is known for offering a superb culinary experience, complete with fine dining, street food, and a delicious selection of wine.